kapouer/matchdom/README.md

 - filters (array of {name, fn, params} objects where params is an array)

 and two methods:
-- removeFilter(name)
+- clone()
 - toString()

-Expressions can be modified by filters !
+Expressions can be modified by filters.
+See the repeat filter for the most complex code doing that.

 ## bundled filters